A Guide to Sole Parental Responsibility and How to Obtain It

 There is no need for consultation in day-to-day activities such as the child’s bedtime; in this instance, it is up to the parent who has the custody of the child that day to make these decisions.

-The presumption of shared responsibility also does not apply in every situation.
+Shared parental responsibility or joint decision-making may not be appropriate in every situation.
 Some of the reasons why this may not apply include instances where:

-The court must see evidence that it would not be in the best interest of the child to receive equal shared responsibility.
+The court must see evidence that it would not be in the best interest of the child for parents to share parental responsibility.

 How to Get Sole Parental Responsibility?